isomerpages/nlb-learning/_reading/Children/Learning Pathways.md

       </tr>
 <tr>
 <td><a href="https://www.eventbrite.sg/o/golibrary-national-library-board-singapore-26735252849#search" target="_blank"><b> Super Storytastics | Reading Comes Alive</b></a></td>
         <td> Join our storytellers as they bring you into a world of fascinating stories and tales.
-Fun and excitement awaits you! </td>
+Fun and excitement awaits you!
+					<br><br> Registration will open closer to the date.</td>
         <td>18 Feb 2022, <br>7:30pm – 8:00pm</td>
         <td>Ang Mo Kio Public Library</td>
       </tr>
 <tr>
 <td><a href="https://www.eventbrite.sg/o/golibrary-national-library-board-singapore-26735252849#search" target="_blank"><b>TinkerWorks – Fight like a Knight | Reading Comes Alive</b></a></td>
         <td>Join Camy in exploring the wonderful world of fantasy titles!
-Animate your very own knight in shining armour. </td>
+Animate your very own knight in shining armour.
+					<br><br> Registration will open closer to the date.</td>
         <td>19 Mar 2022, <br>2pm – 2:45pm</td>
         <td>library@harbourfront</td>
       </tr>